h2non/nar/README.md

 ### Events

-List of available events for subscription
+Complete list of available events for subscription

 - **end** (`[result]`) Task was completed successfully
 - **error** `(error)` Some error happens and task cannot be completed